IMAGINARY/muski-drums/README.md

 - `with-ai` - Whether to add a button to generate a drum pattern using AI.
 Defaults to `false`.
 - `with-random` - Whether to add a button to generate a random drum pattern.
 Defaults to `false`.
 - `random-probability`: The probability of a note being used in a random pattern.
 Defaults to `0.15`.
+- `editable-output` - Whether to allow editing the generated pattern.
+Defaults to `true`.
 - `tempo` - The default tempo for the drum machine.
 Defaults to `100`.
 - `lang` - The language to use for the UI.
 Defaults to `en`.
 - `preset` - The initial pattern to show.
 See below for the format.